Last weekend I went and checked out a new waterfall with a bunch of mates. Rock jumps and a rope swing on a Sunday, what could have been better?

 Sort out your food ahead of time – You’ll reduce the risk of dropping packaging and you won’t spend half your day in a supermarket.

-Always bury your number 2s.
-And if you’re thinking ahead enough to bring toilet paper, bring some ziplock bags to carry out that dirty TP.
+Always bury your number 2s to a depth of around 15cm, that’s just half of one of those rulers that literally everyone had at school!
+And if you’re thinking ahead enough to bring toilet paper, bring some ziplock bags to carry out that dirty TP (or the whole deal if you’re in a gorge).
+It’s not fun but “I don’t wanna” isn’t really an excuse.